ankowals/saf/README.md

 	    nowy_wpis : test
 	       }

-In that case first file from #include directive will be read and processed.
+In this case first the file from #include directive will be read and processed.
 Order of the includes is important.
 They are always processed first before other content of a config file.

+Please note that config files are processed in alphabetical order.
+It shall be avoided but if certain order of processing is required please use specific config files names like 00_first.config, 01_second.config, 02_third.config etc.

+It is also possible to use comments in the configuration files.
+To do so please start the commet with #, for example

+	#this is just a comment exmaple
+	TestData:{
+	    "search_sentence" : "cucumber", #this is another comment example notAnInteger : 3.5123,
+	    #this is yet another comment example
+	    nowy_wpis : test
+	       }

 ----------------------------------

 Macros